The Ultimate Guide to

 What Is Conversational AI?

-Chatbots are applications that automate chats.
-A user can ask a chatbot and receive an automated reply with no human intervention.
-Chatbots don’t necessarily involve artificial intelligence.
-In fact, the first incarnations of chatbots and even most of today’s bots use pre-defined, rule-based programming to deliver replies to queries.
+Virtual Assitants are applications that automate chats.
+A user can ask a virtual assistant and receive an automated reply with no human intervention.
+Virtual assistants don’t necessarily involve artificial intelligence.
+In fact, the first incarnations of virtual assistants and even most of today’s bots use pre-defined, rule-based programming to deliver replies to queries.

 Conversational AI refers to solutions that employ a variety of AI techniques like Natural Language Processing (NLP) and Machine Learning (ML) to automate conversations with users.